 Hemispatial or unilateral neglect is a visuospatial deficit, typically acquired after brain damage to the right posterior parietal lobe, in which patients fail to perceive or act on information that appears on the side of space opposite the lesion.
-Because neglect occurs more frequently and with greater severity after right-hemisphere than after left-hemisphere lesions, we refer to neglect as left-sided in this paper.
-Although patients with left-sided neglect have normal intellectual abilities and intact primary motor and sensory functions, they may not notice objects on the left, may leave food untouched on the left side of the plate, and may not shave or bathe the left side of the body (for recent reviews, see Bisiach & Vallar, 2000; McGlinchey-Berroth, 1997; Vallar, 1998).
-Neglect is thought to occur because the neurons in one hemisphere have predominant, although not exclusive, representation of the contralateral side of space; removal of neurons therefore impairs spatial representations for contralateral positions to a greater extent than for ipsilateral positions (Pouget & Driver, 2000; Rizzolatti, Berti, & Gallese, 2000).
-The direct consequence of damaging these neurons is that information appearing on the relative left is poorly activated, in comparison with more rightward information, and hence, is neglected (Cate & Behrmann, 2001; Kinsbourne, 1987, 1993; Pouget & Driver, 2000; Smania et al., 1998).
+Because neglect occurs more frequently and with greater severity after right than left hemisphere lesions, we refer to neglect as left-sided in this paper.
+While patients with leftsided neglect have normal intellectual abilities and intact primary motor and sensory functions, they may not notice objects on the left, may leave food untouched on the left side of the plate, and may not shave or bathe the left side of the body (for recent reviews, see Bisiach & Vallar, 2000; McGlinchey-Berroth, 1997; Vallar, 1998).
+Neglect is thought to occur because neurons in one hemisphere have predominant, although not exclusive representation of the contralateral side of space; removing neurons therefore impairs spatial representations for contralateral positions to a greater extent than for ipsilateral positions (Pouget & Driver, 2000; Rizzolatti, Berti, & Gallese, 2000).
+The direct consequence of damaging these neurons is that information appearing on the relative left is poorly activated in comparison with more rightward information and hence, is neglected (Cate & Behrmann, 2001; Kinsbourne, 1987; Kinsbourne, 1993; Pouget & Driver, 2000; Smania et al., 1998).

 One of the best examples of neglect comes from the performance of patients on copying or drawing tasks.
-As is shown in Figure 1, during copying, patients routinely omit features on the left, while incorporating the corresponding features on the right.
-This phenomenon is so typical that tasks like this are frequently used to diagnose the presence of neglect and are considered to be especially sensitive to the deficit (Black et al., 1994).
-In this paper, we make use of one such standard task, that of copying daisies, to explore the mechanisms that give rise to hemispatial neglect.
+As shown in Figure 1, during copying, patients routinely omit features on the left, while incorporating the corresponding features on the right.
+This phenomenon is so typical that such tasks are frequently used to diagnose the presence of neglect and are considered to be especially sensitive to the deficit (Black et al., 1994).
+In this paper, we make use of a standard task, that of copying daisies, to explore the mechanisms which give rise to hemispatial neglect.